Last updated: Wed May 1 06:45:39 SGT 2019

 simplification.
 As before, we will have more training data and a blind

-test set for evaluation with ten topics.
+test set for evaluation.

 primarily responsible for the task's oversight.